skingdev/fresco-bakery/tutorial.md

 With this code, we create an instance of the `DirectionsView` and add it to the main application's content area.

-Run `grunt serve` and click on the Directions link in the menu bar to view the changes we've made so far.
+Run `grunt serve` and click on the Directions link in the navigation bar to view the changes we've made so far.

 ![Directions page](/tutorial/DirectionsPage.jpg?raw=true "Directions page")